 No duplicate claims or commuting expenses are reimbursable.

 This Policy applies to all grant funds, except when the sponsor’s guidelines are more restrictive than University policy, in which case the sponsor’s guidelines apply.
 Principal investigators and others traveling on grant funds are expected to be familiar with the allowability of the cost on the sponsored program.
 Travel expenses that do not conform to both this Policy and the sponsor’s guidelines will not be reimbursed to the Traveler or expensed to the grant fund.

-Each administrator is responsible for ensuring that reimbursements from programs or to persons under his or her authority are reasonable and appropriate for the purpose and charged to a program appropriate to that purpose.
-An administrator may set lower reimbursement amounts for persons or programs under his or her responsibility.
+Each administrator is responsible for ensuring that reimbursements from programs or to persons under their authority are reasonable and appropriate for the purpose and charged to a program appropriate to that purpose.
+An administrator may set lower reimbursement amounts for persons or programs under their responsibility.

 Reimbursement claims must be signed by the person seeking reimbursement, the immediate supervisor, and the person responsible for the fund paying the claim, if different from the supervisor.
 Individuals may not approve their own reimbursement or that of a superior.
 It is recommended that Travelers retain photocopies of expense reports and related receipts for their own records.